TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

 Highlighted areas will then show you where you can drop it.

 You can move a content element from one page to another in the :guilabel:`Web
 > List` module using cut and paste.
-Refer to the :ref:`Getting Started Tutorial <t3start:clipboard>` for information about using the clipboard in the the **List** module.
+Refer to the :ref:`clipboard chapter <clipboard>` for information about using the clipboard in the the **List** module.